JDL Travel

 winter beach 5

-On moving day we realized we had not prepared enough ahead of time to move because, after all, it was just up the road in the SAME campground.
+On moving day, we realized we had not prepared enough ahead of time to move because it was just up the road in the SAME campground.
 Moving day came with a huge rainstorm, which Dylan embraced by wearing his bathing suit to take care of all outside tasks while I packed inside.
 (It was not bathing suit weather in case you were wondering...)
 Somehow we still managed to get everything packed and hitched up within minutes of checkout time!

 New Site